Enemy, is a term to mean one who hates, an opponent, an adversary. It is a word that pictures two entities opposing each other.

 It is difficult to love your enemy but the truth of the fact is that it is doable.
 You just start with yourself and if you have won over yourself I’m very sure you can win over others too.

-Let’s start to mend the broken world by loving the ourselves-our enemy and we can easily love others too because we have experienced it directly and we know how it feels to be loved, to be forgiven, to be accepted and to be freed from the bondage that enslaves us.
+Let’s start to mend the broken world by loving ourselves and our enemy and we can easily love others too because we have experienced it directly and we know how it feels to be loved, to be forgiven, to be accepted and to be freed from the bondage that enslaves us.

 For your additional reflection watch this video.
 It’s a production from a Roman Catholic Church.